 When a serious auto accident is caused by a driver who is careless or reckless, the consequences can seem even more devastating because you know there is someone at fault who may cause more accidents.
 When an accident is caused by the negligence of a car manufacturer, the recovery process can take longer than it should because you know there’s nothing you could have done differently.
 When serious car wrecks are more than simple accidents, this is when they can impact us the most.

 Luckily, this is also when U.S. citizens can fight back and obtain justice for the victims of the accident and their families.
 When individuals suffer from car accident injuries that are caused by negligence, carelessness, or reckless acts, the victim can file a lawsuit against the guilty party.

-If you’ve been in a serious car accident in the state of Nebraska and wish to recover financial compensation and peace of mind, you’ll need the help of an Omaha, NE car accident lawyer.
+If you’ve been in a serious car accident in the state of Nebraska and wish to recover financial compensation and peace of mind, you’ll need the help of a car accident lawyer in Omaha.
 First, let’s go over some car accident facts and statistics.

 Car accidents can happen due to a wide variety of factors.
 Many are related to the weather, poor visibility, or the conditions of the road or highway at a given time.
 Many factors are uncontrollable.
 Many others are due to simple mistakes from drivers.
 These are the car accidents that are 100% within the control of individuals.

 Some of the most common causes for car accidents in the state of Nebraska include the following: